Importing audio samples¶

-In general, what is recommended, is to use WAV for most sound effects, especially those that are short and repetitive, and OGG for music, voice and long sound effects.
+Consider using WAV for short and repetitive sound effects, and OGG for music, speech, and long sound effects.

 Godot 3+ has an amazing bus system with built-in effects.
 This saves SFX artists the need to add reverb to the sound effects, reducing their size greatly and ensuring correct trimming.
 Say no to SFX with baked reverb!

 As you can see above, sound effects become huge with reverb added.

 One issue that happens often is that the waveform is exported with long silences at the beginning and at the end.
 These are inserted by DAWs when saving to a waveform, increase their size unnecessarily and add latency to the moment they are played back.